LSeu-Open/AIEnhancedWork/README.md

 <br>

+> [!NOTE]
 > The models are ranked according to their Elo scores (with higher scores indicating better performance) from the [LMSys Chatbot Arena Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard).
+Please note that **Elo scores are subject to change** based on user votes and will be updated regularly to reflect the latest rankings.

 #### Open source Models